Ari-S-123/story-weaver/README.md

 1. Run `pnpm build` to create an optimized production build of the app.

-2. You can preview the production build with `pnpm start` and open the app in a new browser tab.
+2. You can preview the production build with `pnpm start` and click the localhost link in the console to open the app in a new browser tab.

 ## Developing

-1. Run `pnpm dev` to start the development server and open the app in a new browser tab.
+1. Run `pnpm dev` to start the development server and click the localhost link in the console to open the app in a new browser tab.

 ## Linting